-Funeral homes would also have to give a cost-itemised quote, in writing, to a consumer before entering an agreement to carry out their funeral services.
+Funeral homes also have to give a cost-itemised quote, in writing, to a consumer before entering an agreement to carry out their funeral services.

 CHOICE pushes for reform

-We have also recommended the department monitors compliance with the new regulations, as our investigation shows that the industry regularly flouts existing price transparency laws while generating huge profits.
+We also recommended the department monitors compliance with the new regulations, as our investigation shows that the industry regularly flouts existing price transparency laws while generating huge profits.